salopietari/geniegains-rest-api/README.md

 3. Create a .env file to the project root and fill out the variable values based on your pgAdmin4 data (See images 1 & 2):<br>
 Image 1.
 Create .env file here in the root of the project<br>
 ![image](https://github.com/salopietari/gymjunkie-rest-api/assets/122457202/7b66efc3-26d7-4df8-9fd8-e44ebc9a785e) <br>
 Image 2.
-Here are the contents of the .env file <br>
+Here are the contents of the .env file, be sure to use your own values<br>
 ![image](https://github.com/salopietari/gymjunkie-rest-api/assets/122457202/51578c57-5565-4928-a3a1-86ce2df38dfd) <br>
+> [!NOTE]
+> When running project locally, SECRET_KEY variable can be anything.
 4. (Optional but recommended) Create a virtual environment, activate it and install project dependencies: <br>
 `python -m venv env` <br>
 `env\Scripts\active`